shabanzd/debian_dependency_bazelizer/README.md

 ### Requirements

 In order to try the `debian_dependency_bazelizer`, you need a linux distribution running `apt` and `dpkg`.
 These are needed to manage and unpack the debian packages.
 In addition, `patchelf` needs to be installed (preferably version 0.10).
-You are recommended to have [bazelisk](https://github.com/bazelbuild/bazelisk) installed as well.

 ### Using the debian_dependency_bazelizer